pictureanastronomer/pictureanastronomer.github.io/_lecturespeakers/priyanatarajan.md

     </div>
 </div>

 [Prof. Priya Natarajan](https://campuspress.yale.edu/priya/){:target="_blank"} is the Joseph S. and Sophia S. Fruton Professor in, and the chair of, the Department of Astronomy at Yale University.
 She is the author of the book, *Mapping the Heavens: The Radical Scientific Ideas That Reveal the Cosmos*.
+She is one of *Time Magazine*'s 100 most influential people of 2024.